lambdaclass/lambda_little_distributed_systems_handbook/README.md

 We can use this concept in the context of blockchain.
 We can think of the consensus as a procedure.
 The goal of this procedure is to reach an agreement on the actual state of the network that involves peers that communicate between them but are independent.

 This task seems easy if we think on a centralized network where we have one trusted peer acting as a coordinator for the rest that communicates and receives state updates and then sends this new update to the rest of the nodes.
-Since blockchain is a decentralized network we have to think a little bit harder how we can reach consensus and the appropiate way for the network members to communicate.
+Since blockchain is a decentralized network we have to think a little bit harder how we can reach consensus and the appropriate way for the network members to communicate.

 #### A.2.3.1 - Consensus Algorithm